alexanderby/malevic/README.md

 }
 ```

-Component written in JSX will look like:
+A component written in JSX will look like:
 ```jsx
 import {m} from 'malevic';
 import {sync} from 'malevic/dom';